Small Business HQ

 This article will discuss the most common challenges of CRM and their solutions.

 CRM is the heart of many organizations’ sales ecosystems.
-These software solutions play a crucial role in facilitating the collaboration between marketing, sales, and customer service.
+These CRM systems play a crucial role in facilitating the collaboration between marketing, sales, and customer service.

 But implementing CRM for the first time can be tricky for many organizations.
-Oftentimes neither the sales teams nor the management has experience restructuring the sales process and infusing it with technology to achieve higher productivity and efficiency.
+Oftentimes, neither the sales teams nor the management have experience restructuring the sales process and infusing it with technology to achieve higher productivity and operational efficiency.

-There are a few common challenges that cause many CRM projects to fail rather than achieving their desired goals regarding ROI.
+There are a few common challenges that cause many CRM projects to fail rather than achieve their desired goals regarding ROI.

 So without further ado, let’s discuss the challenges of CRM one by one.